 Whether you’re looking for a romantic, cozy patio for a date night or just want a quieter patio with a bit of privacy to relax on after a long day, sometimes we just need to seek out one of the more secluded patios in the city.
 These eight local patios, which separate their outdoor dining area from the rest of the world with walls, fences or cast iron boiler doors, are all worth visiting this summer.

-This patio is so pretty that people often hold their weddings on it.
-Bonterra Trattoria's fully enclosed patio has a rustic, cozy vibe thanks to its mix of stone floors, a brick wall, wooden pergola and eye-catching fireplace.
-Potted plants on the ground and hanging from the pergola make the patio even more appealing.
+This patio is so pretty that people sometimes hold their weddings on it.
+Bonterra Trattoria’s fully enclosed patio has a rustic, cozy vibe thanks to its rustic brick floors, heaters and eye-catching fireplace.
+Potted plants on the ground and hanging from the walls and pergola make the patio even more appealing.
 The space is the perfect complement to the rustic Italian fare prepared by chef Ben Mills and his team.

 1016 8 St. S.W., 403-262-8480, bonterra.ca

-The patio at this Bridgeland favourite has it all — strings of lights, heaters, potted plants, vines growing up the wall and an outdoor fireplace, all surrounded by six-foot walls and an overhead cedar pergola.
-Order some bar snacks and a $6 tumbler of white, rose or red wine for the perfect patio experience.
+The patio at this Bridgeland favourite has it all – strings of lights, heaters, vines growing up the wall and an outdoor fireplace, all surrounded by six-foot walls and an overhead cedar pergola.
+Order some bar snacks and a $7.50 tumbler of ros for the perfect patio experience.

 813 1 Ave.
 N.E., 403-454-5808, cannibale.ca